 Fraud Detect Privacy Statement

 We provide important information here for individuals located within Member States of the European Union, countries in the European Economic Area, the United Kingdom, and Switzerland (collectively, “Europe” or “European”).
-We also describe European data protection rights, including a right to object to some of the processing which First Data carries out.
+We also describe European data protection rights, including a right to object to some of the processing which Fiserv carries out.
 More information about your rights, and how to exercise them, is set out in the “Your rights and choices” section.

 Table of Contents

 We collect information about the merchant that subscribes to use the Service upon registration and when consumer transactions are processed.
 This information may include:

 We collect information about the following categories of individuals in connection with the Service (e.g., when an individual places an order for physical or digital goods or services or registers for an account with a merchant).
 In many instances, these will be the same person:

 Merchants may provide us with a variety of information about individuals, such as:

 We may obtain a variety of information about transactions performed via the merchant’s website or mobile application.
 This information is associated with an individual.
 This type of information includes: